How To Prepare for Oxbridge Interviews: Tips From Our Leading UK-Oxbridge Strategist

 Then we'll get into the best strategies and I'll share easy-to-access resources, sample questions, and more.

-Carefully adhering to the strategies below is not a complete substitute for the kind of personalized approach and one-on-one support you can get from our Oxbridge interview coaches, but it's going to give you a solid preparation strategy and help ensure you ace your interview and increase your chances of getting into Oxford or Cambridge.
+Carefully adhering to the strategies below is not a complete substitute for the kind of personalised approach and one-on-one support you can get from our Oxbridge interview coaches, but it's going to give you a solid preparation strategy and help ensure you ace your interview and increase your chances of getting into Oxford or Cambridge.

 1. Understanding the Oxbridge Interview Style, Format, and Purpose